VanishInbox

 Every marketing email from a legitimate company must include an unsubscribe link — this is legally required under GDPR (UK/EU), CAN-SPAM (US), and CASL (Canada).
 Scroll to the bottom of any newsletter or promotional email and click the unsubscribe link.
 Reputable companies must honour this within 10 business days.

-💡 Important: only unsubscribe from senders you recognise.
-Clicking unsubscribe on spam from unknown senders confirms your address is active — often resulting in more spam, not less.
+💡 Only unsubscribe from senders you recognise.
+Clicking unsubscribe on spam from unknown senders confirms your address is active and monitored, which typically increases the volume.

 3. 03